claytonNighthawk/proj2-flask/README.md

 * Designed for Unix, mostly interoperable on Linux (Ubuntu) or MacOS.
   Target environment is Raspberry Pi.
-  ** May also work on Windows (at least the W10 Ubuntu bash) or a Linux virtual machine out of the box depending on your pyvenv command name.
-Program might require manual configuration with `. env/bin/activate`, `make configure` and `pip install -r requirements.txt` or changing the PYVENV command name in templates.d/Makefile.standard to pyvenv from virtualenv.
-I could not get "pyvenv" to install on my pi or anywhere else but virtualenv worked.
+  ** May also work on Windows (at least the W10 Ubuntu bash) or a Linux virtual machine out of the box depending on your pyvenv package command name.
+Program might require manual configuration with `. env/bin/activate`, `make configure` and `pip install -r requirements.txt` or changing the PYVENV command name in templates.d/Makefile.standard between pyvenv and virtualenv.
+I could not get "pyvenv" to install on my pi or anywhere else but virtualenv worked everywhere.

 * You will also need Python version 3.4 or higher.
 * Designed to work in "user mode" (unprivileged), therefore using a port